An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 -

-EPD stands for Environmental Product Declaration.
-It is a summary of the environmental impacts of a product.
-It is based on a life cycle assessment (LCA) which is carried out on a product and its supply chain.
-EPDs should be conducted in line with EN 15804, ISO 14025 and be third-party verified.
+In summary, EPD stands for Environmental Product Declaration, and is a summary of the environmental impacts of a product.
+It is based on a life cycle assessment (LCA) which we carry out on a product and its supply chain.
+Further, EPDs are conducted in line with EN 15804, ISO 14025 and are then third-party verified, too.

 - Who is an EPD for?